What Is Employment Litigation?

 • Religion

-It is best to consult an experienced employment attorney to review what other characteristics are protected.
-An attorney can advise you on bringing a lawsuit or filing a claim with the Equal Employment Opportunity Commission (EEOC) or your state agency.
+Consult a local employment attorney to review what characteristics your state and local laws protect.
+An attorney can advise you on bringing a lawsuit or filing a claim with a government agency.
+The U.S. Equal Employment Opportunity Commission (EEOC) handles most employment discrimination cases.
+Employees can also go through their state worker protection agency.

 Disparate Impact Discrimination Lawsuits

-Not all discrimination claims are based on intentional discrimination.
+Not all discrimination claims involve intentional discrimination.
 Instead, an employer might have policies or regulations on the books which appear neutral on their face.
 However, these laws disproportionately affect one protected class of people more than others.

 Workplace Harassment Lawsuits